-What are Kirchhoff's Voltage Law and why should you care?
+What is Kirchhoff's Voltage Law and Why Should You Care?

-Ever fiddled with some electrical circuits and found yourself thinking, "Why does calculating voltage have to be such a pain?"
-Well, Kirchhoff’s Voltage Law (KVL) is your knight in shining armor.
-Basically, KVL states that the sum of all the voltages around a closed loop in a circuit must equal zero.
-Crazy simple, right?
-But why should you care?
-Understanding and applying KVL can literally save your project, whether you're a hobbyist tinkering in your garage or an electrical engineer designing the next big thing.
+Kirchhoff's Voltage Law (KVL) states that the sum of all the voltages around a closed loop in a circuit must equal zero.
+Understanding and applying KVL can save your project, whether you are a hobbyist or an electrical engineer designing complex systems.

 Where:

-- Source Voltage is the total voltage or source voltage.
+- Source Voltage is the total voltage in the loop

 Calculation Example